Damon Runyon Award

 The Runyon Award banquet is the major fundraiser of the historic club, which is the oldest in the nation.
 Proceeds go toward the club’s historic preservation and five scholarships for $1500 and one — the John C. Ensslin Memorial Scholarship — for $3,000.
 The scholarships are reserved for college journalists from universities in Colorado.

-The 2020 Damon Runyon Award banquet, originally scheduled for April 11, has been tentatively rescheduled for Saturday, Sept.
-12 at the Denver Athletic Club.
-Find more details here.
+The 2020 Damon Runyon Award banquet, originally scheduled for April 11, has been rescheduled as a virtual event on Saturday, Sept.
+12. Find more details here.

 Damon Runyon Award Honorees